Iran's Khamenei blames Gulf Arab states for military parade attack

 Iran and Saudi Arabia support opposite sides in wars in Syria and Yemen and rival political parties in Iraq and Lebanon, fuelling instability in the Middle East.

-The attack occurred a day before Iranian President Hassan Rouhani heads to New York to address the annual U.N.
-General Assembly next week.
+The attack occurred a day before Iranian President Hassan Rouhani heads to New York to address the annual United Nations General Assembly next week.

 On his Instagram account, Rouhani said: “Those who are supporting these terrorists will be held responsible.”